By Kaitlyn Ersek on Jan 12, 2023 10:00:00 AM

 2. Producing Food - Soil feeds us.
-As our population grows, it is important to consider how farmers can look to improving long-term soil productivity in order to maximize yield.
+As our population grows, it is important to consider how farmers can look to improve long-term soil productivity in order to maximize yield.

 3. Mitigating Climate Change - Due to carbon sequestration, soils have the ability to remove carbon dioxide from the atmosphere and store that carbon in the soil.
 Carbon-rich soils than hold onto more water and carbohydrates feed soil microbes.

-In the below TEDx Talk, Karen Wynne, farmer and organic farm planner, explains how healthy soils are critical for keeping water clean, producing food and buffering the effects of extreme weather.
+In the below TEDx Talk, Karen Wynne, farmer, and organic farm planner explain how healthy soils are critical for keeping water clean, producing food, and buffering the effects of extreme weather.

 Soil – From Dirt To Lifetime